-1.4.4.5 Init on inlay at Gemalto site
+1.5.4.5 Init on inlay at Gemalto site

-Figure 4: LC3 Init on inlay at Gemalto site
+Figure 4: LC3: Init on inlay at Gemalto site

-LC3 is another alternative to LC1 and used when Gemalto receives inlays m anufactured by a third party instead of modules or wafers.
-In this case, the founder ships the module or wafer (depending on inlay technology) to the Inlay manufacturer.
+LC3 is another alternative to LC1.
+Figure 4: LC3: Init on inlay at Gemalto site describes the Life Cycle when Gemalto wishes to receive inlays instead of modules.
+In this case, the founder ships the module to the Inlay manufacturer.